 // Prints: Robert Smith

 It works but it is suboptimal.
-Compared with getFullName(robert)
+Compared with getFullName(robert), it

 will be better to define a method for the object which was referred by the